Similarity and Difference

-On the other hand, 'anything' refers to any of the things that related to the subject.
+On the other hand, 'anything' refers to any of the things that are related to the subject.
 It can either be one, all, or some of the quantity or extent of a thing.
-They refer to different things, and in phrases and sentences, they are used in a different context.